vmware/node-replication/README.md

 ## How does it perform

-The library often makes your single-threaded implementation work better than, or competitive with fine-grained locking or lock free implementations of the same data-structure.
+The library often makes your single-threaded implementation work better than, or is competitive with fine-grained locking or lock free implementations of the same data-structure.

 It works especially well if